Open-Network-Insight/oni-setup/README.md

 To collaborate and run oni-setup, it is required the following:
 - A running Hadoop cluster
-- Linux user account created in all nodes
+- Linux user account created in all nodes with sudo privileges

 ## General Description